The Arctic – While the Ice is Melting

 In the bright light of the North Star, where meridians come together and time zones come to an end.
 This is where the Arctic begins, home to four million people.
 For thousands of years, people here have lived with the ice.

 Nordiska museet’s Great Hall has been given over to the life and changing conditions of the Arctic region.
 In The Arctic – While the Ice Is Melting, you encounter the history and the future of the ice, and above all the people who live in the Arctic today – through objects, photos, design, artwork, films and projections.
-On display throughout 2023.
+You can also discover Sami objects in an Arctic and Nordic context.

 The exhibition includes ten documentary films in which you meet people from various places in the Arctic: Qaanaaq in Greenland, Vatnajökull in Iceland, Näätämö (Neidenelva in norwegian) in Finland, Svalbard in Norway, and Abisko, Arjeplog, Laevas and Nautanen in Sweden.
 The exhibition also covers Arctic locations to the east and west: Clyde River in Canada and Yamal in Russia.
 Most of the films were produced by Nordiska museet together with documentary filmmaker Camilla Andersen, with support from the Nordic Culture Fund.